complycube/complycube-react-native-sdk/README.md

 Your mobile backend can retrieve all check results using our API.

-## Customization
+# 4. Customization

-### Stages
+## Stages

 Each stage in the flow can be customized to create the ideal journey for your clients.
-Every stage must be in the stages array in the `settings` object.
+Every stage must be in the stages array in the settings object.

 Stages can be a string or an object that contains the stage’s customizations.

-#### Welcome stage
+### Welcome stage

 This is the first screen of the flow.
 It displays a welcome message and a summary of the stages you have configured for the client.
 If you would like to use a custom title and message, you can set them as follows:
 ```javascript
 const settings = {
   ...